-- 16 I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh. - 24 And those who are Christ's have crucified the flesh with its passions and desires. - 25 If we live in the Spirit, let us also walk in the Spirit.
+I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh.
+And those who are Christ's have crucified the flesh with its passions and desires.
+If we live in the Spirit, let us also walk in the Spirit.

-So to sum up, the ability to think, perceive, act and communicate with Christ-like attitudes, a Spirit-controlled temperament and having Word-governed behavior is (A) to live out of the power of the Cross (B) to live out of our identity in Christ (C) to live out of a renewed mind and (D) to walk in the Spirit.
-Every believer can do this.
+So, to sum up, the ability to think, perceive, act, and communicate with Christlike attitudes, a Spirit-controlled temperament and having a Word-governed behavior is

+- 1) to live out of the power of the cross,

+- 2) to live out of our identity in Christ,

+- 3) to live out of a renewed mind, and

+- 4) to walk in the Spirit.

+Every believer can do this!

-Relating to and Understanding My Spouse
+Relating to and understanding my spouse

-I need to maintain Christ-like attitudes, a Spirit-controlled temperament and Word-governed behavior when I relate to and understand my spouse.
-The model and the standard set for the husband-wife relationship is "just as" it is between Christ and His church.
+I need to maintain Christlike attitudes, a Spirit-controlled temperament, and a Word-governed behavior when I relate to and understand my spouse.
+The model and the standard set for the husband-wife relationship is "just as" it is between Christ and His Church.